-The incubation period for respiratory viral illness varies as does the timeline for assessing when outbreak measures are successful or not.
+The incubation period for respiratory viral illness varies, as does the timeline for assessing when outbreak measures are successful or not.
 For example, the incubation period for influenza is one to four days.
 Therefore, in an influenza outbreak, it is expected that after a few days of outbreak control measures, the number of new cases should diminish.
-If new cases continue to appear four to five days after outbreak control measures are implemented explore the following items:
+If new cases continue to appear four to five days after outbreak control measures are implemented, explore the following items:

-• Has anyone with a cough been moving around the facility without a mask, and/or without performing appropriate hand hygiene?
+Has anyone with a cough been moving around the facility without a mask, and/or without performing appropriate hand hygiene?

-- Is any equipment being used for sick and well patients/residents without being cleaned and disinfected between uses? - Is personal protective equipment being changed between providing care to sick residents/patients and those that are well? - Are there any lapses in hand-washing/hand sanitizing? - Are all hand hygiene stations well stocked with soap or alcohol-based hand sanitizer, and are new refills of products easily to locate by all staff, volunteers and visitors? - Is the appropriate personal protective equipment available and being appropriately worn by staff members - If influenza is involved in the outbreak and the above do not explain ongoing illness: - are all residents immunized against influenza and taking antiviral medication, if appropriate? - are all staff members, including physicians and volunteers, either immunized against influenza or have they taken an antiviral medication? - have residents/staff taking antiviral medication been appropriately screened for symptoms to ensure the proper treatment versus prophylactic dose of antiviral is being used; under-dosing may lead to the emergence of antiviral resistant strains? - have more recent outbreak specimens been screened for the possible emergence of antiviral resistance mutations in the virus?
+- Is any equipment being used for sick and well patients/residents without being cleaned and disinfected between uses? - Is personal protective equipment being changed between providing care to sick residents/patients and those that are well? - Are there any lapses in hand-washing/hand sanitizing? - Are all hand hygiene stations well stocked with soap or alcohol-based hand sanitizer, and are new refills of products easy to locate by all staff, volunteers and visitors? - Is the appropriate personal protective equipment available and being appropriately worn by staff members? - If influenza is involved in the outbreak and the above do not explain ongoing illness: - Are all residents immunized against influenza and taking antiviral medication, if appropriate? - Are all staff members, including physicians and volunteers, either immunized against influenza or have they taken an antiviral medication? - Have residents/staff taking antiviral medication been appropriately screened for symptoms to ensure the proper treatment versus prophylactic dose of antiviral is being used?
+Under-dosing may lead to the emergence of antiviral resistant strains. - Have more recent outbreak specimens been screened for the possible emergence of antiviral resistance mutations in the virus? - Has there been additional testing to see if there is another respiratory virus contributing to the outbreak?